separk924/SlidingPuzzle/README.md

 ## Usage

-Puzzle files that are in the directory are called easy.puz, impossible.puz, and square.puz Inside SlidingPuzzle directory run:
+Puzzle files that are in the directory are called easy.puz, impossible.puz, and square.puz.
+Inside SlidingPuzzle directory run:

     python3 slidingpuzzle.py easy.puz